IHyperLight/Keeptive/README.md

 - **📍 Screen Location Selector**: Optional functionality to select a specific location on the screen for click and mouse movement activation modes.

 - **⌚ Customizable Timed Execution**: Run tasks for a specified duration or continuously until manually stopped.
+---
+❗ *Due to the way Universal Windows Platform (UWP) applications handle and manage received events, certain activation modes and interactions aimed specifically at UWP windows may not function correctly.
+Similarly, there may be specific cases of suboptimal performance in other applications that, due to their nature, handle activation events in unique ways.*